 Services that are covered for you What you must pay when you get these services Outpatient hospital observation You pay \$0.
 Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).

-(1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+You can

-Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: • Voy may \$05 man visit to Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery • You pay \$85 per visit to an emergency room (waived if you are admitted to the hospital within one day for the same condition).
-You pay \$300 per visit to an outpatient hospital facility.
-You pay \$0 for Medicare-covered observation services.
-Laboratory and diagnostic tests billed by the hospital • You pay \$0.
-Mental health care, including care in a partial- hospitalization program, if a doctor certifies that impatient treatment would be required without it • You pay \$30 for each visit.
-X-rays and other radiology services billed by the hospital • See "Outpatient diagnostic tests and therapeutic services".
-Medical supplies such as splints and casts • You pay \$0 for items covered by Medicare.
-Certain screenings and preventive services • You pay \$0.
-Certain drugs and biologicals that you can't give yourself • You pay 20% coinsurance.
+What you must pay when Services that are covered for you you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: You pay \$85 per visit to Services in an emergency department or outpatient clinic, an emergency room.
+This such as observation services or outpatient surgery copay is waived if you are admitted to the hospital within one day for the same condition.
+You pay \$150 per visit to an outpatient hospital facility.
+You pay \$0 for Medicarecovered observation services.
+Laboratory and diagnostic tests billed by the hospital You pay \$0.
+You pay \$30 per visit.
+Mental health care, including care in a partialhospitalization program, if a doctor certifies that impatient treatment would be required without it See "Outpatient X-rays and other radiology services billed by the hospital diagnostic tests and therapeutic services".
+Medical supplies such as splints and casts You pay \$0 for items covered by Medicare.
+Certain screenings and preventive services You pay \$0.
+You pay 20% Certain drugs and biologicals that you can't give yourself coinsurance.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.